-$-\,$ [ p.
-61/60 ] "However, in Bad Ass a cockerel laid an egg and had to put up with some very embarrassing personal questions."
+- [p.
+61/60] "However, in Bad Ass a cockerel laid an egg and had to put up with some very embarrassing personal questions."
 Legend has it that from an egg laid by a cockerel and hatched by a serpent, a cockatrice (also known as a basilisk) will spawn.
 Since the cockatrice is a monster with the wings of a fowl, the tail of a dragon, and the head of a cock, whose very look causes instant death, it should be clear that such an egg would be a very bad omen indeed. - [p.
 65/65] "'Is this a dagger I see before me?' he mumbled."
-From what is probably the most famous soliloquy in Macbeth: act 2, scen18(an)-1.
+From what is probably the most famous soliloquy in Macbeth: act 2, scene 1.
 See also the annotation for p.
 184/183. - [p.
-68/67] "The ston18(an)-was about the same height as a tall man, [...]"
-This is a reference to the Rollright ston1s near Chipping Norton in the UK, which according to legend can not be accurately counted.

-- [ p.
-75/74 ] "A faint glow beyond the frosted panes suggested that, against all reason, a new day would soon dawn."
-The first scen18(an)-of the first act of Shakespeafanlet starts at midnight, and describes a scen18(an)-lasting about fifteen minutes - yet the act ends at dawn.
+68/67] "The stone was about the same height as a tall man, [. . .]"
+This is a reference to the Rollright stones near Chipping Norton in the UK, which according to legend can not be accurately counted. - [p.
+75/74] "A faint glow beyond the frosted panes suggested that, against all reason, a new day would soon dawn."
+The first scene of the first act of Shakespeare's Hamlet starts at midnight, and describes a scene lasting about fifteen minutes - yet the act ends at dawn.
 Likewise, the summoning of WxrtHltl-jwlpklz the demon takes place at night, but ends with the quote given above. + [p.
 82] "[...] the Twins, toddling hand in hand along the midnight corridors, [...]"
 The same image can also be found in Stanley Kubrick's classic horror movie The Shining, where the ghosts of two small girl twins (who were horribly murdered in a 'dark deed') walk handin hand through the corridors of the Overlook Hotel. - [p.
 84/83] "[...] its eyes two yellow slits of easy-going malevolence [...]"
 In earlier editions of the APF this was flagged as one of Terry's major inconsistencies.
 After all, Greebo is supposed to have only one eye.
-But since then, Terry has explained on a.f.p: "Greebo is loosely modelled on a real cat I knew when I was a kid - he had two eyes, but on18(an)-was sort of pearly coloured.
-He's blind in on18(an)-eye." - [p.
-88/87] "Magratan picking flowers and talking to them."
-What follows is a satir18(an)-of the mad Ophel Hamlet: "There's rosemary, that's for remembrance; pray, love, remember: and there is pansies, that's for thoughts." (act 4, scen18(an)-5). -[p.
-95/94] "It's all very well calling for eye8(an)-of newt, but do you mean Common, Spotted or Great Crested?"
-Eye8(an)-of Newt is on18(an)-of the ingredients used by the witcher in Macbeth, act 4, scen18(an)-1.
-This scen18(an)-also resonates very faintly with the famous running gag in the movie Monty Python and the Holy Grail: Bridgekeeper: "What... is the air-speed velocity of an unladen swallow?"
+But since then, Terry has explained on a.f.p: "Greebo is loosely modelled on a real cat I knew when I was a kid - he had two eyes, but one was sort of pearly coloured.
+He's blind in one eye." -[p.
+88/87] "Magrat was picking flowers and talking to them."
+What follows is a satire of the mad Ophelia in Hamlet: "There's rosemary, that's for remembrance; pray, love, remember: and there is pansies, that's for thoughts." (act 4, scene 5). $-\,$ [p.
+95/94] "It's all very well calling for eye of newt, but do you mean Common, Spotted or Great Crested?"
+Eye of Newt is one of the ingredients used by the witches in Macbeth, act 4, scene 1.
+This scene also resonates very faintly with the famous running gag in the movie Monty Python and the Holy Grail: Bridgekeeper: "What... is the air-speed velocity of an unladen swallow?"
 Arthur: "What do you mean?
 An African or European swallow?"
 Bridgekeeper: "Huh?
 I - I don't know that!
-Auuuuuuugh!" - [ p.
-103/103 ] "[...] (a dandelion clock at about 2 pm)."
+Auuuuuuugh!" - [p.
+103/103] "[...] (a dandelion clock at about 2 pm)."
 For an explanation of the dandelion clock see the annotation for p.
 10/10 of The Light Fantastic. -[p.
 108/107] "'Infirm of purpose!'"
-Lady Macbeth says this in Macbeth, act 2, scen18(an)-2.
+Lady Macbeth says this in Macbeth, act 2, scene 2.